How to Create simple Search Engine using Elasticsearch PHP Client

 If you plan to continue using

-if you plan to write the rest of the PHP on a local IDE and upload the script to your server later.As we mentioned earlier, the PHP client library for Elasticsearch is contained in the
+nanoto edit the script, proceed to the next section.
+Otherwise, press CTRL + O to save and CTRL+X to exitnanoif you plan to write the rest of the PHP on a local IDE and upload the script to your server later.As we mentioned earlier, the PHP client library for Elasticsearch is contained in the

-folder created by Composer.
+vendorfolder created by Composer.
 If any errors occur, it may be because the low-level client wasn’t installed properly, or it may be because Composer created the package in a different directory.

 Connect the PHP script to the low-level Elasticsearch client